greghendershott/frog/README.md

 > **NOTE**: This template does _not_ control how a blog post is laid
 > out on an index page like `/index.html` or
 > `/tags/<some-tag>.html`.
+For that, see `_src/index-template.rkt`.
+>
-Why?
-The main purpose of this template is
+> The main purpose of this template is to specify things like Disqus
-> to specify things like Disqus comments, Tweet and +1 sharing
+> comments, Tweet and +1 sharing buttons, and older/newer links ---
-> buttons, and older/newer links --- things that only make sense in
+> things that only make sense in the context of pages dedicated to one
-> the context of pages dedicated to one blog post.
+> blog post.

 Anything in the file that looks like `@variable` or `@|variable|` is a template variable supplied by Frog.
 Most of these should be